flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-18-38-zacchaeus-and-bartimaeus/index.en.md

 * Although ten servants were given a mina each, we are only told the audit results of three.
   * The first two must have had good asset managers as the ROI (return on investment) was 1000% and 500%, respectively.
+    * According to one commentator, this return is too good to be true; therefore, we should understand and apply the meaning of the parable accordingly
   * They were then put in charge over much more.
   * The third wrapped up his mina in a scarf.
     * In that culture, wrapping up a sum of money and laying it away meant it couldn’t be touched.